SadSpongeBob/KIT-Tutorial/README.md

 # Cloning the Repository

-Cloning this repository can be done using Git in three common ways:
+Cloning this repository can be done in three common ways:
 - With `HTTPS` cloning
 - With `SSH` cloning
 - Downloading the `ZIP` file